MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 <!-- this section order matches product.xml's order & top of present .md file -->
-#### Downloading the Evergreen WebView2 Runtime Bootstrapper through a link
+#### Approach 1: Downloading the Evergreen WebView2 Runtime Bootstrapper through a link

 If you want the app to download the Evergreen WebView2 Runtime Bootstrapper (`MicrosoftEdgeWebview2Setup.exe`) through a link: